eltiffster/DHSI2016ArduinoModule/DHSI2016ArduinoNotes.md

   * Use [this list](http://www.phy.mtu.edu/~suits/notefreqs.html) to find the frequency for each note (C4 = middle C).
   * You can also modify the length of each note by adding a comma and an extra value after `tones[i]` (see the [Reference page](https://www.arduino.cc/en/Reference/Tone) for `tone()`).
 For example, to play each note for half a second, the whole line would read as `tone(speakerPin, tones[i], 500);`, where 500 is the length in milliseconds.
   * As with Exercise 2, you can also change the value in `delay()` to shorten or lengthen the delay (in milliseconds) between each note.
+* Try incorporating a button into your circuit and sketch so that the sound only plays if you press the button.
+Hint: you might want to take a look at the code for the Button exercise again (*File > Examples > 2.
+Digital > Button*).

 ####Example Projects
 * Knock: <https://www.youtube.com/watch?v=1SNC3ib10_4>.
 This project uses a piezo as a sensor instead of an actuator.